 Wine with Dessert

 Thankfully, many dessert wines come in ½ size, 375ml bottles so having a bunch of leftover dessert wine usually isn’t a problem.
-A late harvest Zinfandel or Chardonnay with lots of residual sugar or a fortified port would be the most common pairing.
-Or you could venture out a little and try some Mead with your dessert.
+A late harvest Zinfandel or Chardonnay with lots of residual sugar or a fortified Port would be offer a good pairing.
+You could also venture out a little and try some Mead with your dessert.

 We would recommend one of the following: